joshwcomeau/react-flip-move/README.md

 </div>
 ```

-Wrapperless mode is nice, because it makes FlipMove more "invisible", and makes it easier to integrate with parent-child CSS properties like flexbox.
+Wrapperless mode is nice, because it makes Flip Move more "invisible", and makes it easier to integrate with parent-child CSS properties like flexbox.
 However, there are some things to note:

 - This is a new feature in FlipMove, and isn't as battle-tested as the traditional method.
 Please test thoroughly before using in production, and report any bugs!
-- FlipMove does some positioning magic for enter/exit animations - specifically, it temporarily applies `position: absolute` to its children.
+- Flip Move does some positioning magic for enter/exit animations - specifically, it temporarily applies `position: absolute` to its children.
 For this to work correctly, you'll need to make sure that `<FlipMove>` is within a container that has a non-static position (eg. `position: relative`), and no padding:

 ```jsx
 // BAD - this will cause children to jump to a new position before exiting: